ReactiumCore/Reactium/docs/development-guide.md

 | [state.js](#the-statejs-file)             | The default state of the component.                                                                                                                                                                                                                                 |

 > Don't worry, there's a CLI command that automates component creation.
+> `$ arcli component -h`

-> **Note:** You will need to restart the build after creating a new component with state, reducers, actions, actionTypes, etc.
+> **Note:** In some cases you may need to restart the watch after creating a new component with state, reducers, actions, actionTypes, etc.

 ### The actions.js File